NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Installation

-See [Wiki] for more detailed information
+See [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more detailed information.

 ### Set-Up